vldr/Cyth/README.md

   float length()
     return (x*x  + y*y + z*z).sqrt()
 ```

-All method functions have an implicit `this` parameter.

 > Cyth objects are compatible with C structs.
 In C, the Vector object would look like:
 > ```c